Get in Touch

 • Comparing apt-get/apt-cache vs. aptitude

-• Basic package management operations via the command line
+• Performing basic package management via the command line

 • Permanently purging removed packages